find-your-vibe/FindyourvibeV2-Admin/README.md

 ```bash
 ng build
 ```
-The optimized files will be available in the `build` directory.
+The optimized files will be available in the `build` directory

 ### Folder Structure